 The modelling of rechargeable battery cells, and in particular lithium ion cells, is of increasing industrial importance due to increased demand for products like electric vehicles and increased need for systems for energy storage.
 Key to the efficient operation of such batteries is effective modelling, in particular there is a need for reduced order models, relatively simple models of the cell that can be used to perform calculations in real time.
 We review some methods of constructing such real time models, and discuss questions of accuracy and improvement.

 Week 8 - Piecewise Deterministic Markov Chain Monte Carlo and the Speed Up Zig-Zag sampler - Giorgos Vasdekis (Stats)

 Piecewise Deterministic Markov Processes (PDMPs) have recently drawn the attention of the Markov Chain Monte Carlo (MCMC) community.
 The main reason is that these processes have a natural notion of momentum, which sometimes leads to better exploration of the state space and faster mixing.
 In the first half of this talk, we will give an introduction on how one can use these processes in MCMC.
 We will introduce the state of the art PDMP algorithms and we will present some interesting properties they have that can make them useful tools in computational Bayesian statistics.
 In the second half of this talk, we will introduce a new PDMP algorithm called the Speed Up Zig-Zag sampler, we will study its properties and explain why it can be efficiently used to target heavy tailed distributions.

-Week 10 (Talk 2) - Title TBC - Matthew King (MASDOC)
+Week 10 (Talk 2) - Duct acoustics and using branch cuts to hide singularities - Matthew King (MASDOC)